Arizona Leisure - Vacation Guide

 Most of the city seems to be void of zoning laws as you find housing randomly mixed with factories and stores on very narrow streets.
 However, recently, the southern half of the city has experienced a modern urbanization development which includes shopping malls, wide avenues, and more modern housing.

-Despite an obvious abundance of poverty, there remains a refreshing charm of Old Mexco and friendly hospitable people.
+Despite an obvious abundance of poverty, there remains a refreshing charm of Old Mexico and friendly hospitable people.
 It's a colorful place and a festive fun place with proud, happy people that love tourists to visit their city.

 Shopping In Nogales Mexico